 Financial costs hinder sexual abuse victims from reporting their ordeal.
-Rape Response Services (RRS) estimates that the economic costs of reporting rape amounts to more than $150,000.
+Rape Response Services (RRS) estimates that the economic costs of reporting rape amount to more than $150,000.

 Economic costs too much in all aspects

 By law, victims of rape or sexual abuse are not required to report to law enforcement before receiving a sexual assault forensic exam or rape kit according to the Rape, Abuse & Incest National Network (RAINN).
 However, this kit, which is a checklist, is vital in collecting the attacker’s DNA evidence from a victim.

 Federal law states that states and hospitals should not charge women fees for a forensic rape examination.
 But there are some that charge $1,000 and up, according to Omaha.

 Another costly factor is the deterioration of productivity, which happens when victims are financially dependent on their perpetrators.
 They are then financially helpless as perpetrators go to jail.
 Child Safe House notes this scenario occurs most especially in children whose fathers have sexually abused them and mothers who live in fear of the father.
 In the end, victims lose the financial viability to seek help and live on their own.

 Discrimination and biases

 Victims of rape or sexual abuse by a coworker or a boss often get an unfavorable response from colleagues.
 The National Sexual Violence Resource Center said that aside from the feeling of being unsafe in the workplace, victims of sexual abuse in the office also suffer intangible losses such as interrupted job performance and absenteeism.
 These factors hinder professional growth, therefore, losing compensation and work opportunity.